Posted: 08/13/2012 | August 13th, 2012

 Over the last month, I’ve found a few places, but they were either too short term, too expensive, or the owners fell through.

 One of the reasons I wanted to move to Stockholm is because I want to settle down, have some roots, a routine, go to the gym, and do all that other “normal” stuff people do.
 But after a month here, I find myself in stasis.
-I’m not moving forward and without a firm place to live, I don’t want to commit to putting money into a gym or Swedish classes.
+I’m not moving forward, and without a firm place to live, I don’t want to put money into a gym or Swedish classes.

 I have no regrets.

 On September 2, I’m flying to Portugal for a few weeks before going to Spain.
 I have two conferences in September: one in Portugal, another in Spain.
 After that, I’ll head to southern France and then Copenhagen.
 I have a flight booked to the United States on October 10.
 I haven’t decided if I’ll be on it or if I’ll change the dates, but for now, I’m going to do a little traveling.

-I am looking forward to putting down some roots but it looks like that is just going to have to wait a bit longer.
-On the flip side, it looks like I am heading home sooner than expected.
+I’m looking forward to putting down some roots, but it looks like that’s just going to have to wait a bit longer.
+On the flip side, it looks like I’m heading home sooner than expected.

 And I’m really OK with that.